 Photojournalist Torpie always strives to tell a story with her images and offers wedding packages without time limits.
-Each year, she does one pro bono wedding for a couple working to help their community—teachers, social workers, and the like.
-Unlimited coverage starts at $5,095, with other packages starting at $4,095.
+Each year, she does one pro bono wedding for a couple working to help their community — teachers, social workers, and the like.
+Unlimited coverage from $5,095; other packages from $4,095.

 Craig Paulson Studio

 Paulson and his team are pros at capturing movement, fleeting moments, and “the best pictures you have ever seen of yourself.”
 From $8,000 for Paulson and $4,250 for an associate.

 41 Union Sq.
 W., nr.
 Broadway, Ste.
 1427; 646-736-2605; cpaulson.com

 Warga is an award-winning photojournalist who approaches weddings with an eye for real moments and tangible emotion.
 Full-day packages from $6,000, including a second shooter.